fredericmirindi/econai/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/YourFeature`)
 3. Make your changes
-4. Test the LaTeX compilation
+4. Test the LaTeX compilation locally
 5. Commit your changes (`git commit -am 'Add YourFeature'`)
 6. Push to the branch (`git push origin feature/YourFeature`)
 7. Create a Pull Request

+**Note**: The GitHub Actions workflow will automatically compile and validate your LaTeX changes!

 ## 📝 Citation